MaddyTP/node-red-contrib-ezo/README.md

 };
 ```

-## Errors
+### Errors

 Since v1.1.0 errors are catchable by the CATCH node.
 If an error occurs, a message will not be sent.
 Common errors include the following:

-**Error** - 'Invalid payload!' - Command must be under 32 characters.
+**'Invalid payload!'** - Error: Command must be under 32 characters.
-**Error** - 'Syntax Error!' - Ezo board did not recognize the command.
+**'Syntax Error!'** - Error: Ezo board did not recognize the command.
-**Warning** - 'No data to send.' - Command sent to the Ezo board was empty.
+**'No data to send.'** - Warning: Command sent to the Ezo board was empty.

-### Important Note
+## Important Note

-This node is using the I2C-bus package from @fivdi.
+This node uses the I2C-bus package from @fivdi.
 You can find his work on github: https://github.com/fivdi/i2c-bus
-This node is designed to work with Atlas Scientific Ezo modules: https://atlas-scientific.com/